JuliaTDA/TDAmapper.jl/docs/src/mapper.md

 The mapper graph can shed light to the geometry of $X$:

 - nodes are clusters of points of $X$;
-- edges indicate clusters that share points (i.e., overlap in the covering or clustering step).
+- edges indicate clusters that share points (i.e., overlap in the cover or clustering step).